 Avoid drinking too much water during your meal.

-It dilutes digestive juices responsible for quick digestion.
+It dilutes digestive juices that help digestion.

 Drinking ice cold water lowers the temperature inside your stomach.
 For proper break down of your food, your stomach depends on digestive enzymes.